leanderthiele/voxelize/README.md

     ```shell
     cmake --build . --target install
     ```
-    This will take a long time (I think it was like 12 hours on Tiger), so maybe do this in a `screen` session so you don't have to keep the SSH connection to the remote stable.
+    This will take a long time (I think it was about 12 hours on Tiger), so maybe do this in a `screen` session so you don't have to keep the SSH connection to the remote stable.